 Settlement.
 Agency policy strongly supports settlement, and the procedures regarding settlements are set forth in Section 22.18 of the Rules of Practice, 40 C.F.R. § 22.18.
-The record shows that the parties participated in an Alternative Dispute Resolution (ADR) process but were unable to reach a settlement.
-The parties are commended for their efforts to reach a resolution and are reminded that pursuing this matter through a hearing and possible appeals will require the expenditure of significant amounts of time and financial resources.
+The parties are reminded that pursuing this matter through a hearing and possible appeals will require the expenditure of significant amounts of time and financial resources.
 The parties should realistically consider the risk of not prevailing in the proceeding despite such expenditures.
 A settlement allows the parties to control the outcome of the case, whereas a judicial decision takes such control away.

-With these considerations in mind, the parties are directed to engage in a settlement conference on or before August 14, 2015, and to attempt to reach an amicable resolution of this matter.
-Without mentioning any specific terms of settlement, Complainant shall file a Status Report regarding this conference and the status of settlement, on or before August 21, 2015.
-If the case is settled, a fully-executed Consent Agreement and Final Order shall be filed with the Regional Hearing Clerk no later than September 4, 2015, and a copy submitted to the undersigned.
+With these considerations in mind, the parties are directed to engage in a settlement conference on or before January 15, 2016, and to attempt to reach an amicable resolution of this matter.
+Without mentioning any specific terms of settlement, Complainant shall file a Status Report regarding this conference and the status of settlement, on or before January 22, 2016.
+If the case is settled, a fully-executed Consent Agreement and Final Order shall be filed with the Regional Hearing Clerk no later than February 5, 2016, and a copy submitted to the undersigned.